Andy Reid

 Glendale Community College

-Reid’s began his collegiate playing career at Glendale Community College in 1976 after graduating from a local high school.
+In 1976, Andy Reid began his collegiate playing career at Glendale Community College in Glendale, California after graduating from a local high school.
 During his two seasons in Glendale, he played guard, tackle, and kicker.
-He was named to the all-conference second-team in 1977.
-That season, the Vaqueros advanced to the Mission Bowl for their first bowl appearance in 14 seasons.
+He was named to the all-conference secondary-team in 1977.
+That season, the Glendale Vaqueros advanced to the Mission Bowl for their first bowl appearance in 14 seasons.

 Reid was named to the Glendale Junior College Hall of Fame in 2003.